 This four-week precollege program offers a unique opportunity for students who have completed their freshman year of high school to work with practicing artists in a variety of media at Purchase College.

-Led by a team of accomplished instructors, the Visual Arts Institute is a series of focused workshops designed to provide experience in technique and materials in a variety of disciplines.
+Led by a team of accomplished instructors, the Visual Arts Institute consists of focused workshops designed to provide experience in techniques and materials in the major disciplines.

-- Students will be divided into two groups that rotate Master classes daily.
+- Students will be divided into groups that rotate Master Classes daily.

 - The first part of each session includes warm up exercises and demos.

 - A Studio Work Session will follow – each day will build upon the previous day’s materials and techniques to gradually explore a variety of artistic media.

 - There will be a 45-minute lunch break.

 - After lunch, participants will go their assigned elective.

 Sessions II and III: July 11 – August 5